khicken/mediaGUI/README.md

 | Linux    | 3.10 |

 ## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.
+Contributions are welcome.
+Please open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.